Nintendo Network: Backward compatibility

 Nintendo Network previously provided legacy support for the Wii and Nintendo DS/DSi systems, as Nintendo Wi-Fi Connection had been absorbed into the service.
-This had ensured the uninterrupted online support and general backwards compatibility of the legacy Wii and DS families of game libraries when played on the current Wii U and the Nintendo 3DS.
-The free Nintendo Wi-Fi Connection service was globally discontinued on May 20, 2014, which ceased support for online multiplayer, matchmaking, and leaderboards for Wii and Nintendo DS games that supported those features, and this also applies to the legacy online support of these games when played on Wii U and Nintendo 3DS, including downloadable versions.
-The Wii Shop Channel was officially shut down on January 30, 2019, preventing any new games, channels, or WiiWare from being purchased.
+This ensured the uninterrupted online support and general backwards compatibility of the Wii and DS families of game libraries when played on the Wii U and the Nintendo 3DS.
+The Nintendo Wi-Fi Connection service was globally discontinued on May 20, 2014, which ended support for online multiplayer, matchmaking, and leaderboards for Wii and Nintendo DS games that supported those features, and this also applies to the legacy online support of these games when played on Wii U and Nintendo 3DS, including downloadable versions.
+The Wii Shop Channel closed on January 30, 2019, preventing any new games, channels, or WiiWare from being purchased.
 Previous downloads can still be redownloaded if data from the Wii was transferred to the Wii U system.